papanui/papanui/computers/README.md

 it with another donated second-hand computer.
 Prior to scrapping a computer its RAM and SSD will be removed and kept as spares by the Centre.

-Three catagories of computers are available for public use:
+Three catagories of computers are available for use at the Centre:

 * HP 8x00 series Small Form Factor Desktop.
 * Dell OptiPlex 9010 Small Form Factor Desktop.